dmcg/book/manuscript/Chapter_01_Spike.md

 ```

+## Conclusions

+What has this chapter been trying to prove?

+Firstly I've been trying to prove to myself that this model works for me when actually explaining concepts.
+Unless you're viewing the source version of this text, you won't see that there is a subtlety around the different versions of the code existing in the same source file.
+When explaining code on my blog I would have to move forward and back between different source versions, cutting and pasting them into the code.
+Here, I can keep the different versions in the same file, which is a big productivity win.

+Secondly, I'm trying to demonstrate risk reduction - making sure that I don't commit too much effort into a doomed venture.
+We've done just enough here to show that the book-in-comments approach has legs.
+No doubt I'll spend days on tooling to produce the book before I'm finished - the code is rough and the inability to write about my own notation without invoking it is a shame - but right now we have confidence without too much cost.

+Tooling is another take-away.
+Modern developers will go to great lengths to increase their own productivity by building tools to leverage their time.
+Sometimes these are simple scripts, sometimes full applications.
+I'm hoping to leverage the power of an IDE that I already know with some text processing to produce something greater than the sum of its parts.

+Leverage is my final thought.
+Great developers find ways of solving several problems at once.
+I don't claim to be a great developer, but I am secretly pleased with having tested the writing model, written some tooling to support it, and perhaps demonstrated some aspects of modern programming, all at the same time.

 ## Combining Files

 We're almost done in this first stint.
 The next thing I need to do to increase my confidence that this is working is to combine all the sections of this chapter into a whole, so that I and others can read it.